typeable/octopod/docs/en/Control_scripts.md

 If the script exits with `0`, it means that the deployment is healthy and up.
 If the script exits with a non-zero exit code, it means that the deployment is not healthy or down.

+You can specify exactly what error occured using exit codes:
+- `1` – a generic failure.
+- `2` – the deployment is partially down (some containers are unhealthy).
+- `3` – tag mismatch, the deployment has not been updated to the expected version.

 This script receives only [the default command-line arguments](#general-behavior) as input.

 #### Execution example